USAID-OHA-SI/glitr/README.md

 SI graphics package to adorn your ggplots

 ### OHA SI Graphics
 Inspired by the BBC bbplot, this repo contains proposed functions for the glitr package.
 Once installed, glitr adorns your plots in a standardized SI style.
 As this package develops, pre-built plot types will be available to allow you to make beautiful, standardized SI plots for an array of PEPFAR indicators and disaggregates.
+Detailed examples on how to use functions included in the `glitr` package can be found in the [glitr cookbook]().

 ### Installing glitr
 glitr is not on CRAN, so you will have to install it directly from Github using devtools.